-Students will demonstrate technical skills essential for artistic self-expression and performance excellence.
+• Students will demonstrate technical skills essential for artistic self-expression and performance excellence.
 A recital must contain a minimum of 45 minutes of literature.
 Students will perform literature that is representative of 8 semesters of collegiate study in terms of repertoire selection, technical difficulty, and musicianship requirements.
 All proposed recitals must successfully pass a recital jury.
-The Bachelor of Music in Performance and the Bachelor of Music in Music Education degrees require Senior Recitals.
 Bachelor of Music in Music Education majors must successfully present the Senior Recital prior to student teaching.
+Students failing to present their Senior Recital prior to student teaching will not be allowed to student teach until this requirement is completed.
 Senior Recitals should occur near the end of the degree program, after most coursework has been successfully completed.
-Student teaching will not begin unless the senior recital is completed.